Ari-Zerner/journallm/README.md

 - `input_file`: Path to a local ZIP or JSON file containing journal entries (optional)
 - `--google-drive`: Download the latest backup from Google Drive instead of using a local file
 - `--output PATH`: Output filename for advice (default: auto-generated)
-- `--save-journal [PATH]`: Output extracted journal (without this flag, the journal is not saved.
-If given without a path, the journal is saved with a default filename in the current directory.)
+- `--save-journal [PATH]`: Output filename for journal (default: auto-generated if flag is given without a value)
-- `--extract-only`: Only extract journal entries, don't prompt Claude
+- `--extract-only`: Only extract journal entries, don't prompt Claude (implies --save-journal)
 - `--journal PATH`: Path to pre-extracted journal XML file (skips extraction)
 - `--debug`: Enable debug logging